networked-aframe/networked-aframe/READMEe.md

 - Follow Hayden on [Twitter](https://twitter.com/haydenlee37)
 - Follow changes on [GitHub](https://github.com/haydenjameslee/networked-aframe/subscription)
-- Hang out with the A-Frame community: [A-Frame Slack](https://aframevr-slack.herokuapp.com)
+- Join the [A-Frame Slack](https://aframevr-slack.herokuapp.com) and add the #networked-aframe channel
-- Let us know if you've made something with Networked-Aframe!
+- Let us know if you've made something with Networked-Aframe.
 We'd love to see it!

 Help and More Information